CatalaLang/catala-book/src/2-3-list-modular.md

 ## Linking scopes together through list mapping

-We can now finish coding up article 7 by adding together each share of the household tax owzed by all the individuals of the household.
+We can now finish coding up article 7 by adding together each share of the household tax owned by all the individuals of the household.
 We will do that through list aggregation, as previously, but the elements of the list to aggregate are now the result of calling `HouseholdTaxIndividualComputation` on each individual.
 Previously, we have showed how to call a sub-scope